Kiryu47/Coursera_Capstone/README.md

 # Coursera_Capstone
-Coursera training Applied data science capstone
+Repo used for the Coursera training of Applied data science, capstone project